megahall/sdn_sensor/README.md

 7) Use a lot of log messages as this is young software with bugs.

+8) put `filename: one-line description` on every git commit message.

-8) Use well known best-in-class dependency libraries.
+9) Use well known best-in-class dependency libraries.
 Follow the principle of least surprise as much as possible.
 Try to make git submodules for the dependencies so it's easy to track and update them.

-9) Allocate all memory using DPDK or `libjemalloc`.
+10) Allocate all memory using DPDK or `libjemalloc`.
 Don't use the `libc` allocator, because it is way too slow and buggy.
 Remember many `string.h` functions call libc alloc secretly.
 This will cause segfaults if pointers get mixed between `libjemalloc` and `libc`.
 To avoid this reimplement any broken functions in `je_utils.c`.

-10) Use the `make cproto` command to auto-update the function prototypes, it makes life easy.
+11) Use the `make cproto` command to auto-update the function prototypes, it makes life easy.
 Use `scripts/create-header-file.pl` to make new blank header files in the right format to work with `make cproto`.